ucbepic/docetl/docs/tutorial.md

 ## Creating the Pipeline

-Now, let's create a docetl pipeline to analyze this data.
+Now, let's create a DocETL pipeline to analyze this data.
 We'll use a map-reduce-like approach:

 1. Map each user log to key insights and supporting actions
 2. Unnest the insights